dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ## Prerequisites

 Review the [license terms](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20Xamarin%20Component.pdf).
 Print and retain a copy of the license terms for your records.
 By downloading and using the Intune App SDK Xamarin Bindings, you agree to such license terms.
 If you do not accept them, do not use the software.

+The SDK relies on [ADAL](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/) for its [authentication](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/) and conditional launch scenarios, which require apps to be configured with [Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
+The configuration values are communicated to the SDK via AndroidManifest metadata.
+Read our documentation on [configuring ADAL for your app](https://docs.microsoft.com/en-us/intune/app-sdk-android#configure-azure-active-directory-authentication-library-adal).

 ## Enabling Intune app protection polices in your iOS mobile app
 1. Add the [Microsoft.Intune.MAM.Xamarin.iOS NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Xamarin.iOS) to your Xamarin.iOS project.